-It’s cheap, people, cheap but suprisingly sturdy!
-Because of it’s price point, it isn’t the end of the world if they wreck it, even though ours has easily withstood many, many, many hardships and is still going strong.
+It’s cheap, people, cheap but surprisingly sturdy!
+Because of its price point, it isn’t the end of the world if they wreck it, even though ours has easily withstood many, many, many hardships and is still going strong.
 This little thing shows no dents, no stains, and no trauma.

 The Ikea Latt table can easily be customized.